kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 I try to answer as many questions as I can during the interview.

-Then the interviewer asks about something that I say.
+Then the interviewer asks about something that I said.

 The real reason is they're interested in what I said.

 The professional reason is they're grading my English.

-My interviewers are required to listen to every word I say and get me to talk more about what they find interesting.
+My interviewers are required to listen to every word that I say and get me to talk more about what they find interesting.

 Different people will have different interests.